 Mike Evans, WR, Tampa Bay Buccaneers

 Good news about Mike Evans came out Saturday.
 His status for Sunday’s game versus the New Orleans Saints has upgraded from doubtful to probable according to the team’s injury report.
 Evans has been dealing with a soft issues hamstring injury.
 The Buccaneers may play it cautious with Evans because a hamstring injury is what put Evans on the IR to end last season.
-Also because these kind of injuries can linger over the course of a season.
+Also because these kinds of injuries can linger over the course of a season.
 This is concerning to fantasy owners because this is not what they want to hear from a player they took with their second or third selection (depending on the size of the draft).

 The Philadelphia Eagles have one of the most confusing receiving cores to figure out in the league.
 After Zach Ertz who will be the next highest targeted option on offense.
 Is it Alshon Jeffrey, First Round Pick Jalen Reagor, or third-year tight end Dallas Goedert?
 The answer is Jackson.
 The 33-year-old wideout may not be a reliable fantasy option week in and week out, but it seems like every season Jackson shows his elite ability to stretch the field and scores a 70+ yard touchdown every first week of the season.